HelTecAutomation/HeltecDocs/en/source/stm32/turtle_board/download_firmware.md

   ***The advantage of using the DFU mode is that you can easily find a Micro USB cable.
 But the disadvantage is that there is no way to simulate online.***

-  Know more about `RadioShuttle STM32 Utility` please click [https://www.radioshuttle.de/en/turtle-en/radioshuttle-stm32-utility-en/](https://www.radioshuttle.de/en/turtle-en/radioshuttle-stm32-utility-en/) .
+  Know more about `RadioShuttle STM32 Utility` please click [About RadioShuttle STM32 Utility](https://www.radioshuttle.de/en/turtle-en/radioshuttle-stm32-utility-en/) .

-  Download `RadioShuttle STM32 Utility`  please click [https://www.radioshuttle.de/wp-content/uploads/2019/04/RadioShuttle-STM32-Tools-1.1.1.zip](https://www.radioshuttle.de/wp-content/uploads/2019/04/RadioShuttle-STM32-Tools-1.1.1.zip) .
+  Download `RadioShuttle STM32 Utility`  please click [Download RadioShuttle STM32 Utility](https://www.radioshuttle.de/wp-content/uploads/2019/04/RadioShuttle-STM32-Tools-1.1.1.zip) .

   &nbsp;